Skip to content

 5. Twist ties

 Use twist ties from bread loafs, gift bags, or trash bags.
 While you can use a single twist tie, it won’t be durable enough and won’t mold very well over your nose.
-I suggest two or three twist ties together.
+I suggest two or three No products found. together.
 The resulting nose piece is both flexible and durable.

 You can either sew the ties in the mask, or make a removable nose piece and slide it through a channel 3/8 inch away from the top stitch of the mask.